 With your support, we can, again, make Education a priority for all Georgians.

 Providing for the best interest of patients is the core philosophy of my medical practice.
-As a former National Health Service Corp physician, I understand how access to quality and affordable healthcare is critical to our most vulnerable patient populations.
+As a former public health doctor with National Health Service Corp, I understand how access to quality and affordable healthcare is critical to our most vulnerable patient populations.